-You can offer delivery to a location of your guest’s choice.
-Select “Guest’s chosen location” as an available delivery option.
+You can offer delivery to a location your guest chooses.
+Select “Guest’s chosen location” as the delivery option.
 Once you do, you’ll enter a delivery fee and a delivery distance radius.

-You set the distance you’re willing to travel to a guest’s chosen location using incremental distance options from 1 mi/km to 50 mi/km.
-You can also choose to have no distance limit by selecting “anywhere.”
-You’ll only receive custom guest delivery requests that fall within that radius.
-Keep in mind that the delivery radius is “as the crow flies,” so the actual driving distance may be longer.
+You decide the distance you’re willing to travel to a guest’s chosen location.
+We offer incremental distance options from 1 mi/km to 50 mi/km.
+Choose to have no distance limit by selecting “anywhere.”
+You’ll only receive custom delivery requests that fall within your chosen radius.
+Delivery radius is “as the crow flies,” so the actual distance by road may be longer.

 Setting a delivery fee

-You can offer free delivery or set a delivery fee.
+You can offer free delivery or set a delivery fee to be included in the guest’s trip cost.
 The fee covers the cost of both pickup and return.
-It’ll be included in the guest’s trip cost.

 Mileage and fuel costs

 You’ll log the mileage and fuel level at the time of the trip start and trip end.
-The distance included for a trip doesn't include the mileage you drive during delivery.
+The distance you drive to deliver the vehicle is not included in the mileage allowance for the trip.
 Likewise, you can’t charge the guest for fuel you use during delivery.
 Consider these costs in setting your delivery fee.

-You can set free or discounted delivery for longer trips -- from two days or longer to two weeks or longer.
+You can set free or discounted delivery for trips of at least two days.
 Delivery discounts aren’t usually affected by a guest shortening a trip.

 Offering guest instructions

 Once you set up delivery, enter instructions for your guest.
 List lockbox codes, remote access instructions, parking lot information, or meeting place details.
 Enter information you want to share publicly in the vehicle description.
 Enter information you want only booked guests to see in the Additional Information field.
 We’ll display that field to guests only after they’ve booked their trip.